-The Dr. J. W. Heyward, Jr. Award to be given to the Middler who has exemplified high academic growth in the area of communication, preparation and delivery of sermons; who has given careful attention to his or her public deportment in the area of worship and who has demonstrated high potential in the area of Church Administration in preparation for Pastoral Ministry.
-Accompanying his or her ability, he or she should have retained an average of B or above.
+The John W. Heyward, Jr. Award given to the Middler(s) with 3.00 cumulative average(s) or above who has/have exemplified high academic growth in the area of communication, preparation and delivery of sermons, who has/have given careful attention to his/her public deportment in the area of worship, and who has/have demonstrated high potential in the area of Church Administration in preparation for Pastoral Ministry.